 Being convicted of drug trafficking is something you want to avoid at all costs.
 A person found guilty of drug trafficking in Nevada generally is required to serve a mandatory minimum prison term before being eligible for parole.
 Our experienced criminal defense attorneys may be able to negotiate with the prosecution for a reduction or suspension of your sentence in some circumstances.
 The Nevada criminal code NRS 453.3405 allows the court to reduce or suspend the sentence of a convicted drug trafficker who provides substantial assistance in the investigation and prosecution of any criminal offense.
 When good cause is shown, a hearing may be held in a closed session to consider a motion to reduce or suspend the sentence.

 We understand the stakes are high if you are facing drug trafficking charges in Las Vegas.
 Your future and your freedom are at stake, and every decision our attorneys make regarding your case will be guided by that awareness.
 We bring open minds to handling drug trafficking cases and are here to help you resolve the charges, not judge you.
 We seek a resolution to the charges that have the least impact on your liberty.
 If you call with questions and we are in court, we will do our best to respond to your call by the close of business when possible.
-Contact us by phone or use our online contact form to set up a free consultation with Adras & Altig.
+Contact us by phone or use our online contact form to set up a free consultation with Adras & Altig, Attorneys at Law.